avatarsdk/metaperson-loader-unity/README.md

 bool isModelLoaded = await metaPersonLoader.LoadModelAsync(modelUrl, p => Debug.LogFormat("Downloading avatar: {0}%", (int)(p * 100)));
 ```

+### MetaPersonLoader Properties
+ * **Model Url**: a URL to the GLB/GLTF or a ZIP with a MetaPerson model.
+ * **Avatar Object**: a parent object of the instantiated avatar.
+If it isn't specified, the MetaPersonLoader's object is a parent of the avatar.
+ * **Material Generator**: provides avatar's materials.
+ * **Cache Models**: if true, the downloaded model is saved to the [persistent storage] (https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) for caching.
+ * **Configre Animator**: if true, an Animator component is added to the avatar.
+ * **Animator Controller**: runtime animator contoller that is assigned to the Animator.

 ### MetaPersonMaterialGenerator
 The [MetaPersonMaterialGenerator](./Runtime/Scripts/MetaPersonMaterialGenerator.cs) component offers preconfigured materials to be used in place of the default materials provided by [glTFast](https://docs.unity3d.com/Packages/com.unity.cloud.gltfast@6.0/manual/index.html).
 It also ensures that textures are set up correctly.